kushnertodd/mtg-berkeley-db/src/INSTALL.md

 $ sudo apt install git
 ```
 ### Cmake <a id="linux-cmake-tool"/>
-IMDB Berkeley DB is written in C++.
+Mtg Berkeley DB is written in C++.
 [Cmake](https://cmake.org/) is used for building C++ applications.
 The build requires the latest version, currently 3.26.1.
 The version available from`apt`is too old to use, so it must be built from source.